 All approved corporate VPN providers must keep web usage logs.

-Personal VPN use is illegal in Oman to prevent citizens from bypassing censorship.
+Personal VPN use is illegal in Oman to prevent citizens from bypassing internet restrictions.
 Attempting to circumvent these laws is punishable with a fine of $1,300.

 Only government-approved VPNs are legal in Russia.

 Russia has banned unapproved VPNs to prevent access to ‘unlawful content’.
 Russian ISPs enforce the ban by blocking websites that offer VPN services, however some are still accessible.

 The punishment for using an unapproved VPN in Russia is 300,000 RUB ($5,100) for the user and 700,000 RUB ($12,000) for the service provider.